odysseyindia/odyssey-tours/content/english/tim/itineraries/amongst-the-maharajas/_index.md

     item:
       - type: city
         url: /destinations/india/states/madhya-pradesh/cities/kathiwada/
+        title: Kathiwada
         content: >-
           A five-hour drive takes you to Kathiwada, near the Gujarat border and not far from the craft center of Chhota Udepur and the heritage town of Champaner.
 It houses the Kathiwada Raaj Mahal, a 19th-century mansion which was once the hunting lodge of the Kathiwada royal family.
-It's been immaculately restored and today offers one of the best heritage-hotel experiences in India.
+It’s been immaculately restored and today offers one of the best heritage-hotel experiences in India.
       - type: hotel
         url: >-
           /destinations/india/states/madhya-pradesh/cities/kathiwada/hotels/kathiwada-raaj-mahal/
+        title: Kathiwada Raaj Mahal
         content: >-
           This former hunting lodge, built in the 19th century, sits pretty amid 120 acres of private orchards.
 The suites have been restored but